bifurcationkit/BifurcationKitDocs.jl/docs/src/guidelines.md

 ### Branch switching at bifurcation points of periodic orbits

 Let us consider the case where a branch of periodic orbits $\gamma^{po}$ have been computed (see for example previous section) and several bifurcation points have been detected (branch point, period doubling and Neimark Sacker).
-Can we compute bifurcated branches from $\gamma^{po}$?
-Automatically?
+We can compute the bifurcated branches from $\gamma^{po}$ automatically.

 We do not provide an *automatic* branch switching for those points and for all methods (Shooting, Finite differences).
 However, for branch points of periodic orbits, you can call [`continuation`](@ref) by passing $\gamma^{po}$ and some simple arguments (amplitude of the periodic orbits) to perform branch switching in a semi-automatic way.
 For the case of [Periodic orbits based on Trapezoidal rule](@ref), see [From Branch / Period-doubling point of curve of periodic orbits](@ref).